skngh/DIYMimuGlove/README.md

 ## Demo

 Here's a simple demo I made for a song I wrote.
-It's using Glover's "Note Matrix" and "Chord Machine" features to randomly sweep through notes I inputted, and to trigger chords using drum hit data.
-I have a distortion VST being controller with the pitch of the glove when I hold down button 1, and reverb being controller with the yaw + button 2.
+It's using Glover's "Note Matrix" and "Chord Machine" features to randomly sweep through notes I inputted, and to trigger chords using the "drum hit" data.
+I have a distortion VST being controlled with the pitch of the glove when I hold down button 1, and reverb being controller with the yaw + button 2.
 I've included the patch I used up above for those who want to check it out themselves.

 #### Click here for Demo